 Z CORP is a computer components manufacturer which discharges wastewater containing small amounts of lead and arsenic into the city sewer system.

-Frank Seeders, an engineer, is in charge of the plant operations.
+Frank Seeders: An engineer, is in charge of the plant operations.
 Phil Port is the chief environmental officer for Z CORP.

-David Jackson, as a registered professional engineer, is responsible for signing plant discharge reports and keeping the plant in compliance with regulations.
+David Jackson: As a registered professional engineer, is responsible for signing plant discharge reports and keeping the plant in compliance with regulations.

-Dan Martin is a lawyer for Z CORP.
+Dan Martin: A lawyer for Z CORP.

 Tom Richards is an environmental engineering consultant who was dismissed by Z CORP for advocating the use of newer and more sensitive tests which show that Z CORP is often not in compliance with the standards for heavy-metals emissions.